shivenigma/shivenigma.github.io/_posts/2020-05-14-college-degree.md

 The above list is based on my experience and personal understanding of my week areas, as you grow into your career you should be able to identify and prepare your own list.
 In the above list, no one is going to be needing most of the items for their day to day job.
 But in an ever-changing industry, having a solid understanding of the basics is necessary to keep yourself open and flexible for any situation.

-I hope I told everything I have had in my mind related to this topic.
+I hope I told everything I had in my mind related to this topic.
 Do you have a degree or not and what's your story of getting into the tech industry?
 Danny Thompson recently had an interesting [thread](https://twitter.com/DThompsonDev/status/1272226356424839170?s=20) of self-taught developer's story.
 Check that out if you're interested.